Be sure your STa”M is kosher

 THE NEED

 For decades, STa”M has been produced without unified supervision.
-Most consumers have no way to know who wrote their mezuzah, which materials were used, or whether it was ever properly checked.
+Most consumers have no way of knowing who wrote their mezuzah, which materials were used, or whether it was properly checked.

 Before STAMP

-Buyers could purchase the most mehudar item written by the world’s greatest sofer and never know that it was written on/with material that was not manufactured in a halachically reliable manner.
+Buyers can purchase the most mehudar looking item written by the world’s greatest sofer and never know that it was written on/with material that was not manufactured in a halachically reliable manner.

 Before receiving full STAMP-certification, every sofer must sign a contract, included in which is the requirements to use only materials approved by the STAMP Rabbinic board.